-Keeping warm during any running session is very important.
+Keeping warm during any running session is very paramount.
 Especially during a cold climate.
 As a runner you will definitely fall into the temptation of getting scarves and balaclavs in order to keep warm during your running session.
 At the end of the day it’s very important to protect your neck.
-And the market has several neck warms and gaiters from various brands.
-The important part is that the warmer must stay in place and the material should not lose its elastic nature and remain permanently stretched.
-Cold weather doesn’t mean that you have to banish yourself to the treadmill all winter long.
-Because of new technology in winter running clothes, gone are the days when runners trudged through outdoor winter running workouts wearing lots of heavy and uncomfortable clothing.
+And the market has several neck warms and gaiters from various manufacturers and brands. when the winter weather sets in, it doesn’t mean you isolate yourself and commit to the treadmill till the cold season ends.

 Just as much as the market is flooded with these neck clothing for the cold season.
 It doesn’t mean that all the products will work for you, that’s why we have used the below factors in picking out the best neck gaiters for you.